-After your breast milk has been in the refrigerator for awhile, you may have noticed that it separates, with the fattier milk rising to the top.
-This breast milk fat separation is totally normal and nothing to be concerned about.
-However, some women worry that they aren’t making enough of the fatty milk, and that they have something called a foremilk/hindmilk imbalance that is hurting their baby.
-Here’s how to know if this might be an issue for you, and how to fix it if you’re pumping.
+After your breast milk has been in the refrigerator for a while, you may notice that it separates, with the fattier milk rising to the top.
+This breast milk fat separation is totally normal.
+However, some women worry that they aren’t making enough of the fatty milk.
+Here’s how to know if foremilk/hindmilk imbalance might be an issue for you, and how to fix it if you’re pumping.

 What is foremilk and what is hindmilk?